Getting AbiPy

 Anaconda Howto

-Download the anaconda installer from the official web-site.
-Choose the version that matches your OS and select python3.6.
-You may want to use the wget utility to download the anaconda script directly from the terminal (useful if you are installing anaconda on a cluster).
+Download the anaconda installer from the official web-site. by choosing the version that matches your OS You may want to use the wget utility to download the anaconda script directly from the terminal (useful if you are installing anaconda on a cluster).

 Run the bash script in the terminal and follow the instructions.
 By default, the installer creates the anaconda directory in your home.
 Anaconda will add one line to your .bashrc to enable access to the anaconda executables.
 Once the installation is completed, execute: